skt-t1-byungi/rsup-progress/README.md

 The progress bar is initially fast, but doesn't end as it slows down.
 Call the `end` function to complete. <br>
-This gives you a natural animation without the exact percentage of progress.
+This gives users a natural animation without the exact percentage of progress.

 https://skt-t1-byungi.github.io/rsup-progress/